stanfordpython/python-labs/lab2-datastructures.md

 ### Triangle Numbers
 The nth term of the sequence of triangle numbers is given by 1 + 2 + ... + n = n(n+1) / 2.
 For example, the first ten triangle numbers are: `1, 3, 6, 10, 15, 21, 28, 36, 45, 55, ...`

-By converting each letter in a word to a number corresponding to its alphabetical position and adding these values we form a word value.
+By converting each letter in a word to a number corresponding to its alphabetical position (`A=1`, `B=2`, etc) and adding these values we form a word value.
 For example, the word value for SKY is `19 + 11 + 25 = 55` and 55 is a triangle number.
 If the word value is a triangle number then we shall call the word a triangle word.

-Using either `/usr/share/dict/words` or `http://stanfordpython.com/words`, a 2.5M text file containing over 200 thousand English words, which are triangle words?
+Using either `/usr/share/dict/words` or `http://stanfordpython.com/res/misc/words`, a 2.5M text file containing over 200 thousand English words, which are triangle words?
 As a sanity check, we found 16303 distinct triangle words.

 *Hint: you can use `ord(ch)` to get the integer ASCII value of a character*